QuickBlox/QMChatViewController-ios/README.md

 Steps to add QMChatViewController to Your app:

 1. Create a subclass of QMChatViewController.
 You could create it both from code and Interface Builder.
-2. Open your subclass of QMChatViewController and in *viewDidLoad* method.
+2. Open your subclass of QMChatViewController and do the following in *viewDidLoad* method:
     * Configure chat sender ID and display name:

 	````objective-c